leptos-rs/leptos/docs/book/src/router/18_params_and_queries.md

 This can get a little messy: deriving a signal that wraps an `Option<_>` or `Result<_>` can involve a couple steps.
 But it’s worth doing this for two reasons:

 1. It’s correct, i.e., it forces you to consider the cases, “What if the user doesn’t pass a value for this query field?
 What if they pass an invalid value?”
 2. It’s performant.
 Specifically, when you navigate between different paths that match the same `<Route/>` with only params or the query changing, you can get fine-grained updates to different parts of your app without rerendering.
-For example, navigating between different contacts in our contact-list example does a targeted update to the name field (and eventually contact info) without needing to replacing or rerender the wrapping `<Contact/>`.
+For example, navigating between different contacts in our contact-list example does a targeted update to the name field (and eventually contact info) without needing to replace or rerender the wrapping `<Contact/>`.
 This is what fine-grained reactivity is for.

 > This is the same example from the previous section.
-The router is such an integrated system that it makes sense to provide a single example highlighting multiple features, even if we haven’t explain them all yet.
+The router is such an integrated system that it makes sense to provide a single example highlighting multiple features, even if we haven’t explained them all yet.

 [Click to open CodeSandbox.](https://codesandbox.io/p/sandbox/16-router-fy4tjv?file=%2Fsrc%2Fmain.rs&selection=%5B%7B%22endColumn%22%3A1%2C%22endLineNumber%22%3A3%2C%22startColumn%22%3A1%2C%22startLineNumber%22%3A3%7D%5D)